 The selection of your MDCAT books will play a major role in the preparation and eventually clearing of the test.
 Therefore, select your books wisely.
 We won’t recommend any specific books but consult your teachers or seniors for this or trust your gut when selecting these.

 After preparing, assess yourself by attempting past papers.
 A lot of books provide sample questions that will work as a mock exam.
 You can get several online tests on the internet, and participate in those tests.
 This will help you assess your preparation and ability.
 It will also teach you how to attempt the MDCAT in the future.

 No need to stress out.
 Staying calm and motivated is the key to success.
 If you will stay determined to your goal you will surely succeed.

 MDCAT is far from the cramming mindset of FSc.
 MDCAT is based on concepts, to check your ability.
 Try to focus on your skills and concepts.

-NMDCAT is an entry test exam essential for getting admission in public and private medical colleges of Pakistan.
+NMDCAT is an entry test exam essential for getting admission to public and private medical colleges in Pakistan.
 It is conducted by Pakistan Medical Commission (PMC) 3-4 months after intermediate result declaration at various centers in Pakistan and abroad.
 Currently, it is a computer-based test.
 You need to have 70% marks in HSSC for being eligible to sit in this test.
 After the test merit is calculated by giving different weights to students’ SSC, HSSC, and MDCAT marks.
 Percentages are usually 10% of matric, 40% of Fsc, or any other equivalent studies, and 50% of MDCAT.
 We are hopeful this piece on MDCAT 2022 was helpful to you.
 If you have any further questions, do comment below and we would love to respond.